Services

 1:1 or group guidance to support your wholebeing journey.

-Similarly, our coaching (online) offers a safe and stimulating space for changemakers to explore ways to boost their wholebeing, tap into their leadership potential, and track their progress over a set period of time.
+Our coaching (online) offers a safe and stimulating space for changemakers to explore ways to boost their wholebeing, tap into their leadership potential, and track their progress over a set period of time.
 We offer both individual and group coaching journeys (usually 6 sessions for individuals and 3 for groups; one-off sessions also possible).

 ⚠️ Importantly, coaching cannot be a substitute for therapy.
 We cannot diagnose mental illnesses or provide medical treatment or advice.
 If you are dealing with clinical issues such as bipolar disorder, schizophrenia, depression, PTSD, etc. we recommend reaching out to trained therapists such as psychologists and psychiatrists.